janpaepke/ScrollMagic/README.md

 ScrollMagic is a scroll interaction library.

-It is a complete rewrite of its predecessor [Superscrollorama](https://github.com/johnpolacek/superscrollorama) by [John Polacek](http://johnpolacek.com).
+It's a complete rewrite of its predecessor [Superscrollorama](https://github.com/johnpolacek/superscrollorama) by [John Polacek](http://johnpolacek.com).
 A plugin-based architecture offers easy customizability and extendability.

 To implement animations, ScrollMagic can work with multiple frameworks.
 The recommended solution is the [Greensock Animation Platform (GSAP)](http://www.greensock.com/gsap-js/) due to its stability and feature richness.
 For a more lightweight approach the [VelocityJS](http://VelocityJS.org) framework is also supported.
 Alternatively custom extensions can be implemented or the necessity of a framework can be completely avoided by animating simply  using CSS and class toggles.

-Some of the advantages ScrollMagic offers:
+ScrollMagic was developed with these principles in mind:

 * optimized performance
 * lightweight (6KB gzipped)